-The EtherCards Platform
+The Ether Cards Platform

 And as we can see in the art below, the same 7 cats are highlighted on the original artwork.
 Once the missing 9 cat NFTs are acquired, the puzzle is completed, and the winner can withdraw the prize.

-Well, if the artist uses EtherCards to define a collection, then they can specift the maximum issuance numbers and rarity for every single NFTs in the collection.
+If the artist uses Ether Cards to define a collection, then they can specify the maximum issuance numbers and rarity for every single NFT in the collection.

 Once this is done, the system will offer the opportunity to automatically generate blind bags.
-Blind bags are sealed packs of cards, and the possibility of any cards appearing in them is set by the artists’s rules.
+Blind bags are sealed packs of cards, and the possibility of any cards appearing in them is set by the artists’ rules.

 A buyer can acquire multiple types of bags: some are cheaper, but come with a reduced chance of containing rare cards compared to the more expensive range.